armanab/CleanArchitecture/README.md

 The filters and the face of each are in the form of strings . for example filterString :
 **"CourseId=d1773f09-f17c-4ed0-4e56-08d94509941d¤1µFirstName=Arman¤5µ"**
+This string means that the CourseId is equal to d1773f09-f17c-4ed0-4e56-08d94509941d and the firstName Like Arman.

 1-The first thing must be the name of the entity property(case sensitive) and next " = " .